June 30, 2023 · Jeremy Razook

 When answering a question, don’t respond with simple “yes” or “no” answers; be informative and leave a detailed response.

 If someone asks about check-in or check-out times, provide the answer and refer them to visit your website or contact the front desk if they have any more questions.

 If a searcher asks a question that you find particularly important, you can upvote it, potentially increasing the visibility of that question on your listing for others to see.

-Important Note: Anyone can answer questions on your Google My Business listing.
-Therefore, it’s best to frequently review your listing and make sure people are seeing the correct answers by answering questions yourself.
+Important Note: Anyone can answer questions on your Google Business Profile listing.
+Therefore, it’s best to frequently audit your listing and make sure people are seeing the correct answers by answering questions yourself.

 Build Your Own FAQ Page

 Like previously mentioned, you can upvote questions and answers on your local search listing within the Questions and Answers section.

 If someone asks a question you believe to be particularly important you can upvote it.
 Doing so may increase the visibility of the question.